 Saturday delivery and pickup

 Seller Fulfilled Prime sellers offer Saturday delivery and pickup.
-This delivery and pickup came into being because Amazon recorded less than 16% of orders being delivered to the Prime shoppers within the two days by Seller Fulfilled Prime sellers as promised.
+This delivery and pickup came into being because Amazon recorded less than 16% of orders being delivered to Prime shoppers within two days by Prime sellers as promised.
 Fewer orders were delivered because most sellers did not work during the weekends.

 Order tracking helps the stakeholders monitor all orders received at every stage through fulfillment status – processed, fulfilled, shipped, and delivered.
 Order tracking also communicates the regular status updates and ETD (estimated time of delivery) to the stakeholders, including the customer.